yugabyte/yugabyte-db/docs/content/latest/develop/learn/ttl-data-expiration-ycql.md

 ## Table level TTL

 YCQL allows the TTL property to be specified at the table level.
-In this case, we do not store the TTL on a per KV basis in DocDB; but the TTL is implicitly enforced on reads as well as during compactions (to reclaim space).
+In this case, you do not store the TTL on a per KV basis in DocDB; but the TTL is implicitly enforced on reads as well as during compactions (to reclaim space).
 Table level TTL can be defined with `default_time_to_live` [property](../../../api/ycql/ddl_create_table#table-properties-1).

-Below, we will look at how the row-level TTL is achieved in detail.
+Below, you will look at how the row-level TTL is achieved in detail.

 ## Row level TTL